stefanfoulis/klipper/docs/Config_Changes.md

 [gcode_macro M206] config section that calls SET_GCODE_OFFSET.
 (For
 example "SET_GCODE_OFFSET Z=-{params.Z}".)

+20191124: Support for the undocumented "S" parameter of the "G4" command has been removed.
+Replace any occurrences of S with the standard "P" parameter (the delay specified in milliseconds).

 20191121: The USB name has changed on lpc176x.
 It now uses the unique chip id by default.
 Update the "serial" setting in the "mcu" config section accordingly.